Greenwich London Borough Council

 Greenwich London Borough Council, also known as Greenwich Council or the Council of the Royal Borough of Greenwich, is the local authority for the Royal Borough of Greenwich in Greater London, England.
+The council is responsible for providing a range of services within the borough.
 The council has been under Labour majority control since 1971.
 It meets at Woolwich Town Hall and has its main offices at the Woolwich Centre opposite.